json-com/json-com.github.io/_posts/2013-12-11-bootstrap-data-to-a-page.md

  - /json-tutorial/bootstrap-data-to-a-page/
 ---

-What does ‘bootstrapping’ mean exactly? *Hard-coding your data to the page using synchronous server-side template.*
+What does "bootstrapping" mean exactly? *Hard-coding your data to the page using synchronous server-side template.*

 Most developers face the challenge of sending data from their